watertap-org/watertap/docs/getting_started/install.rst

 #.
 If needed, follow the steps described in the ":ref:`install-idaes-ext`" section above to install solvers distributed through IDAES Extensions.

 #.
-To verify that the installation was successful, try running the ProteusLib test suite using ``pytest``:
+To verify that the installation was successful, try running the WaterTAP test suite using ``pytest``:

 	.. code-block:: shell